1jour1vin

 First Growth

-"Highly accomplished, powerful and capable of aging for decades to come.
-Among the elite of Saint-Emilion! ~Yves Beck"
+“A truly accomplished, high-quality wine with the potential to age for decades to come.
+Among the elite of Saint-Emilion! ~Yves Beck”

-"La Gaffelière 2020 is superb.
+“The 2020 Gaffelière is superb.
 Rich, dense, and explosive.
-Notes of black cherry, gravel, licorice, toasted herbs, and menthol escape from the glass.
+Notes of black cherry, gravel, licorice, toasted herbs, and menthol waft from the glass.
 Deep, supple, and explosive, the 2020 is magnificent.
-At this stage, it is still youthful, but that won't be a problem in a few years.
-This lively and majestic Saint-Émilion is simply exhilarating."
-(Vinous 2022) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+At this stage, it is still youthful, but that won’t be a problem in a few years.
+This lively and majestic Saint-Émilion is simply exhilarating.”
+(Vinous 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Rated site